An Atomic Secret

 "Because you were Jewish?"

-"There were only a few Jewish girls in my class, and I hardly knew whether I was one of them."
+"There were only a few Jewish girls in the school, and I hardly knew whether I was one of them."

 "You didn't know whether you were Jewish?"